DIE DEUTSCHE DIVA

 In the album covers for each of these musical styles, she maintains her charming, accessible, glamorous personality.
 However, you can see a distinct shift in her image over a decade: from that of a vivacious young fashion-plate to a more formal, almost prudent (yet still gracious) musician.
 This is quite apparent when comparing the cover stylings of her original Polydor recitals in the 1960s with their BASF reissues in the 1970s.

-image Click picture for close up
+Click picture for close up and disc details

 EIN SANGERPORTRAIT